History of AEK Athens F.C.: 2013–14 season

-Dimitris Melissanidis having won the elections of AEK and became the new owner of AEK.
-After the relegation of AEK to the second division, the previous management had decided in the bankruptcy the club in order to be released of their debts.
-Thus AEK became an amateur club and was relegated to the third division instead of the second.
+Dimitris Melissanidis became the new owner of AEK.
+After the relegation of AEK to the second division, the previous administration had decided to declare the club bankrupt in order to be released of their debts.
+Thus, AEK became an amateur club and was relegated to the third division instead of the second.
 Melissanidis presented the project of a new stadium for the club, Agia Sophia Stadium.
-Dellas remained at the bench and the roster was filled with young footballers, Nikolaos Georgeas and Bruno Cirillo returned, while Miguel Cordero and Dimitrios Anakoglou among others, remained.
-Most important additions including Vasilios Rovas, Adam Tzanetopoulos, Vangelis Platellas, Alexandre D'Acol and Ivan Brečević.
+Dellas remained on the bench and the roster was filled with young footballers, Nikolaos Georgeas and Bruno Cirillo returned, while Miguel Cordero and Dimitrios Anakoglou among others, remained.
+The most notable signings included Vasilios Rovas, Adam Tzanetopoulos, Vangelis Platellas, Alexandre D'Acol and Ivan Brečević.

 AEK easily won the promotion from Group 6 of the Football League 2, with only one loss to their record.
-However, they failed to win the Football League 2 Cup, after being knocked out at the semi-finals by Agrotikos Asteras with 2–0 in extra time.
+However, they failed to win the Football League 2 Cup, after being knocked out in the semi-finals by Agrotikos Asteras, losing 2–0 after extra time.